Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

-# Wooverzicht: Containerized RAG System
+# Wooverzicht: Containerized Document processing and retrieval using vectorization

 This project provides a containerized application for finding relevant Woo-documents given a query from the user.
 The application is split into a backend API, a frontend UI, and a separate pipeline service for data collection, all running in Docker containers.
 The pipeline service collects Woo-documents from the province sites, vectorises them and puts them in the vector database.